apl-cornell/SCIF/docs/Introduction/Your-First-SCIF-Contract.md

-# Your First SCIF Contract
+# Getting Started with ERC20 Example

 In this tutorial we will cover how to: